-Training is carried out mostly in-house by our own RYA instructors; however the crew do undertake formal training courses at various locations throughout the United Kingdom.
-Formal training sessions are held each month, with short “topic” refresher training sessions held during the “tea break” on a Sunday morning maintenance and cleaning session.
+Training is carried out in-house by our own RYA instructors; however the crew do undertake additional formal training courses at various locations throughout the United Kingdom.
+Training sessions are held each month, with short “topic” refresher training sessions held on our Sunday morning maintenance and cleaning session.

-Finally, all crew hold certificates to operate VHF/DSC equipment, and have first aid qualifications.
+Finally, all crew hold certificates to operate VHF/DSC equipment, and maintain first aid qualifications.